Audio-Project-Workgroup/granular_synth/README.md

 	```
 	This creates a new `build` directory in the project root, which contains the executable (`Granade.exe`), plugin library (`plugin.dll`), and VST3 bundle (`build_JUCE\Granade_artefacts\Debug\VST3`) targets.
 	See [Configuration Options](#configuration-options) for how to enable developer features, or only recompile specific targets.
+	Note that building the WebAssembly target is not supported on Windows.
+The recommended way for Windows users to build the WASM target is to set up [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) and follow the [linux build instructions](#mac-and-linux).
+Since we ship a compiled WASM module with the project, there is no benefit to building the WASM target unless you are modifying the code.

 4. **Install VST**